jacoblane/jacoblane.github.io/_posts/2015-03-04-creating-a-rework-plugin-part-2.md

 ---
 layout: post
-title: Creating a Rework Plugin, Part 2
+title: "Creating a Rework Plugin, Part 2"
-date: 2015-03-04
+date: {}
 keywords: rework
 published: false
 ---

-Continuing from a [previous post] (/2015/03/01/creating-a-rework-plugin-part-1.html) that covered the basics of [Rework] (https://github.com/reworkcss/rework), and how plugins manipulate an input CSS using an AST, this post will take the next step and create a new plugin, package it up, and publish it to [npm] (http://npmjs.com).
+Continuing from a [previous post] (2015/03/01/creating-a-rework-plugin-part-1.html) that covered the basics of [Rework] (https://github.com/reworkcss/rework) and how plugins manipulate CSS using an AST, this post will take the next step and create a new plugin, package it up, and publish it to [npm] (http://npmjs.com).

 ### Quick review

 Rework is a CSS preprocessor.
 You give it a string of CSS, call whatever plugins you want to manipulate this CSS, and finally recreate a new CSS string.

-Perhaps "preprocessor" is the wrong word, maybe Rework is better labeled simply a CSS "processor".
+Perhaps "preprocessor" is the wrong word.
 It comes before the final CSS, but after its input.
+Maybe Rework is better labeled simply a CSS "processor".

 ### Plugin basics